Lakshmihulkoti/-M2-EmbSys-/Project.c/README.md

 ## LCD :
 ![Screenshot (47)](https://user-images.githubusercontent.com/98826329/155748710-974898bc-56ef-49d1-bb33-3a436c36dd74.png)
- * Most common LCDs connected to the ardiuno are 16*2 display.
+ * The Term LCD stand ,for liquid crystal display and Most common LCDs connected to the ardiuno are 16*2 display.
- * This LCD gives the consumed power,balance amount which are essential to awareness about energy consumption.
+ * A liquid display is connected for displaying the status of Units and remaining balance.

 ## Relay :
 * A release is an electrically operated switch.